Primechain/primechain-api-docs/docs/usecases/kyc_individual.md

   }
 }
 ```
-Save this output along with the following:
+Save this output in your private database along with the following:
-* Customers identifier e.g. PAN, account number
+* Customers identifier
 * Price (optional)
+* Description of the record

 # 2. Decrypt, verify and retrieve KYC data from the blockchain
 To decrypt, verify and retrieve KYC data in the blockchain, use `post /api/v1/decrypt_download_data`.